 While this may work perfectly fine for some online stores, it isn’t the best solution for every type of online store.
 For example, if you sell a lot of similar-looking products – such as mattresses – you’ll need a better way to let customers know how each product is different from the next.
 In these sorts of situations, you can’t rely on the product’s name alone.

-Here are some of the ways you can enhance the customer’s shopping experience by adding a WooCommerce short description to the main shop page and category pages:
+Here are some of the ways you can enhance the customer’s shopping experience by adding a WooCommerce short description or long description to the shop and category pages:

-Two plugins to help you display the WooCommerce short description
+Two plugins to help you display the WooCommerce short or long description

 There are two different ways you can go about displaying extra product information on your main shop page and category pages:

 One way to display extra product information on the shop and category pages is by using WooCommerce Product Table.
-This plugin lets you list all of your products – along with important product data – in a neat, front-end table layout allowing your customers to see more information at a glance.
+This plugin lets you list all of your products – along with important product data – in a neat, front-end WooCommerce product description table.
+It allows your customers to see more information at a glance.

 2. Use product quick view

 Another way to show extra product information on the shop or category pages is by using the WooCommerce Quick View Pro plugin.
-While it doesn't make the short description visible on the initial page load, it does add a dedicated button that shoppers can click to open a lightbox with more product details.
+While it doesn't make the short description or long description visible on the initial page load, it adds a button that shoppers can click to open a lightbox with more product details.

 The key benefit of using a plugin is so you don't have to code or HTML/CSS.
 This saves you from messing around with